-Brazil's National Congress approved on March 2, 2005 the so-called Biosafety Bill, which replaced the previous legal framework in use since 1995 under which agricultural biotechnology was developed in Brazil.
+Brazil's National Congress approved on March 2, 2005, the so-called Biosafety Bill, which replaced the previous legal framework in use since 1995 under which agricultural biotechnology was developed in Brazil.
 Brazil's President signed the Biosafety Bill, converting it into Law 11,105, on March 24, 2005.
-This law, which also includes provisions for stem cell research, became effective on March 28, 2005 after its publication in Brazil's official registry (Diario Oficial).
+This law, which also includes provisions for stem cell research, became effective on March 28, 2005, after its publication in Brazil's official registry (Diario Oficial).
 Implementing regulations for the law were issued by presidential decree on November 23, 2005.

 Although Law 11,105 has improved the quality of public debate on biotechnology in Brazil and provided a frame of reference for judicial proceedings, there are still some outstanding issues.
-For instance, other concerns include the application of the labeling regulations for biotech products, marketing and transportation restrictions in some states, widespread use of pirated (biotech) soybean and cotton seeds, and a pending court case between Monsanto and environmental and consumer NGOs.
+The long-awaited decree allowed the National Technical Commission on Biosafety (CTNBio) to resume its normal operations and to evaluate nearly 500 pending requests for research and commercial approval of biotechnology products in Brazil.
+However, because of the new composition of CTNBio, including several environmentalists and anti-biotechnology members, the meetings of CTNBio have become deadlocked regarding decisions on research and commercial approvals of new biotechnology products.
+Other concerns include the application of the labeling regulations for biotechnology products, marketing and transportation restrictions in some states, widespread use of pirated (biotechnology) soybean and cotton seeds, and a pending court case between Monsanto and environmental and consumer non-governmental organizations.
 Also, on June 22, 2005, the Federal Public Prosecutor filed a lawsuit in Brazil's Supreme Court called Direct Action of Unconstitutionality (ADIN) against the new Biosafety Law.
 ADIN is a legal instrument based on Brazil's constitution that allows a challenge in the highest court of any law that is considered to be unconstitutional.
+The challenge is not likely to be resolved for some time, perhaps years.